Self Care As A Superpower

 Release accumulated stress and tension

-Self-care is a superpower - and when practiced intentionally, it can positively change the way you live, work, and relate.
+Self-care is a superpower - and when practiced intentionally, it can positively reshape and impact the way you live, work, and relate to those around you.

 Feel free to share this content with others, post on your blog, add it to your newsletter, etc. But please maintain this blog's integrity by including the author's name: Zandile Nkosi,